 Spread the Post

-Recycling Solar Panels: How it Works and Why it's Important
+Recycling Solar Panels: How It Works And Why It's Important

 The solar energy trend is booming, and it is one of the top five renewable energy resources.
 The question that lay overhead is what happens to solar panels once they have completed their life span of 25-30 years.
-Although solar has a long lifespan ultimately their efficiency decreases with time.
+Although solar has a long lifespan however their efficiency decreases with time.
 In such a situation, these panels’ proper disposal is necessary to avoid any environmental calamity.
-Due to the presence of toxic materials in solar panels production, recycling can be a bit difficult and quite an expensive task sometimes.
+Due to the presence of toxic materials in solar panel production, recycling can be a bit difficult and quite an expensive task sometimes.

-What is the Composition of Solar Panels?
+What Is The Composition Of Solar Panels?

-Solar panels composition involves semiconductors like silicon and germanium.
+Solar panel composition involves semiconductors like silicon and germanium.
 On top of the silicon solar cells, thin strips of metals, usually silver, are aligned in a crisscross manner.
 These metal strips help in the transmission of electricity within solar PV cells.

 The solar cells are further wrapped in transparent plastic known as ethylene Vinyl Acetate (EVA).
 This is further enclosed in another glass layer which is topped off by Polyethylene Terephthalate (PET).
 The whole structure is supported by an aluminum frame.